 On their first day, new product managers are probably thinking about your company and product only in the abstract.
 This can make everything else about the job feel hazy.
 So if you can get them actually using your products right away, that will give them a much more concrete sense of things.

 Also, playing around with your products before they have a chance to talk to everyone else about them can give your new product managers an unbiased view.
-So a second part of this strategy should be to ask them to record their first thoughts about the products as they use them.
+So the second part of this strategy should be to ask them to record their first thoughts about the products as they use them.
 This will help your new product managers gain a clearer picture of what they’ll need to do, over time, to improve your products.

 Finally, each time you onboard a product manager, you should plan to be accessible during those first few weeks or even months to answer questions and help guide your new product manager through difficult situations.